damayantiazure/devsecops/Labs/Module 5 -Threat Modeling Lab.md

 3. It uses AAD authentication for users

-4. It needs to start credit card numbers (Primary account number - "PAN")
+4. It needs to display starting credit card numbers (Primary account number - "PAN")

 5. It stores its data in Cosmos DB and Azure SQL